Scenes 101 – 110

 As it was, Isobel had to settle for a little sport and sharing the innkeeper’s son.
 The whole experience had been rather unsatisfying.
 Nicolau had not been very interested in Darla when she told him of her interlude with Angelus’ sire.
 “The whore doesn’t move me,” he’d said.
 He had been much more eager to learn about any companions traveling with her.

 That was the first time Isobel had heard Drusilla’s name on her sire’s lips.
 It stirred anger and jealousy within her now as it had then.
-Not so much because he’d hoped to seduce the other vampiress, but because Drusilla had been subject to Angelus’ will, forced to his bidding, fucked by him, the legendary Scourge of Europe.
+Not so much because he’d hoped to seduce the other vampiress, but because Drusilla had been subject to Angelus’ will, forced to his bidding, seduced and ravished by him, the legendary Scourge of Europe.

 Isobel licked her lips at the thought.
 It was not that Nicolau did not measure up to any vampire she’d ever met.
 He was her sire, after all, powerful, beautiful and deadly.
 He was her everything.
 There was only one thing that kept Angelus in her fantasies.